27 games perfect for couples stuck inside - CNN Underscored

 Sushi Go Card Game ($8.93; amazon.com)

-For a laid-back game that is fun, entertaining and a tad bit competitive, consider this bestseller.
-Not only does it go superfast, but it’s easy to learn and will help pass the hours quickly.
-The goal is simple: You want to collect as many cards, of varying points, as you can to create your “sushi meal.”
+For a laid-back game that’s fun, entertaining and a tad bit competitive, consider this bestseller.
+Not only does it go super fast, but it’s easy to learn and will help pass the hours quickly.
+The goal is simple: You want to collect as many cards of varying points as you can to create your “sushi meal.”
 The player with the most points wins.
 Might we suggest supporting your local sushi joint and ordering takeout to enjoy before?

 Czech Games Codenames: Duet ($16.99, originally $19.95; amazon.com)